davidakennedy/davidakennedy.com/_src/pages/index.md

 ---
-title: Just Call Me DK
+title: Hello there!
+Just Call Me DK
 description: The website for David A. Kennedy, a designer and accessibility advocate.
 tags:
   - nav